12. The Internet

 his home page has some fascinating

 info and diagrams.
-Also carries the
+Propbaly the first ever

-article on the history of the
+part of the history of the concertina on the net.

 http://www.d-and-d.com/dnichols/DoN.html